Cloufield/GWASTutorial/06_Association_tests/README.md

 $$
 \chi^{2}_{corrected} = {\chi^{2}_{observed} \over \lambda_{GC}}
 $$

+Genomic inflation is based on the idea that most of the variants are not associated, thus no deviation between the observed and expected Chi square distribution.
+However, if the trait is highly polygenic, this assumtion may be violeted.

 Reference: Devlin, B., & Roeder, K. (1999).
 Genomic control for association studies.
 Biometrics, 55(4), 997-1004.